ubirch/ubirch-verification-js/README.md

 ### UbirchVerificationWidget

-Displays the verifcation process in a graphical way
+Is an extention of the UbirchVerification for displaying the verification process graphical

 #### Usage